owasp-amass/docs/docs/index.md

 > The `config` files in the local repo are automatically mapped to where components expect to find them in the Docker environment.

-!!! tip "Utilize the IP2Location Databse"
+!!! tip "Utilize the IP2Location Database"
     - **Sign up** for a free [IP2Location LITE](https://lite.ip2location.com/) account.
-    - **Download Databse File:** Download the `IP2LOCATION-LITE-DB11.CSV` and `IP2LOCATION-LITE-DB11.IPV6.CSV` files.
+    - **Download Database File:** Download the `IP2LOCATION-LITE-DB11.CSV` and `IP2LOCATION-LITE-DB11.IPV6.CSV` files.
     - **Copy Files to the Compose Directory:** Copy the downloaded CSV files into the compose directory:
     ```bash
     cp path/to/IP2LOCATION-LITE-DB11.CSV ./